UmerTShaik/angular-chapter7-directives-deep-dive/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Developers comments:
+Chapter 7>
+Directives deep dive ,
+Use Attribute Directives by declaring @Directive with selector inside as '[]' and apply on html element but this is not preferable when working with dom and  service workers , sometimes you might get errors , so  use ng c d to create new directive and use eleRef , renderer2 in constructor.
+You can use host binding for mouse in mouse out events and use input to do custom binging on element also

+* for structural indicates to angular

+Lets create new Structural directive called unless using ng g d unless

+Ngswitch in case if there are too many if condition